 Why is talent data so important?

 Whilst fully remote work isn’t the way of the future, a hybrid workforce is.
-Which means that talent leaders need insight into who can do what, from where, and when, in order to start uncovering the DNA of their workforce.
-There are tools for measuring productivity, engagement and output which helps once the teams are set up, however the first step is to be able to understand the workforce capability to build a successful hybrid framework.
+This means that talent leaders need insight into who can do what, from where, and when, in order to start uncovering the DNA of their workforce.
+There are tools for measuring productivity, engagement, and output which helps once the teams are set up, however, the first step is to be able to understand the workforce capability to build a successful hybrid framework.=

-Identifying what skills already exist in the workforce and which skill sets need to be in the office, partly in the office or can be fully remote, will allow organisations to plan real estate, office set ups, organisational structure and hiring strategies.
+Identifying what skills already exist in the workforce and which skill sets need to be in the office, partly in the office, or can be fully remote, will allow organizations to plan real estate, office setups, organizational structure, and hiring strategies.

-HR plays a pivotal role in the digital transformation of an organisation.
-Digitisation is most predominant in customer-centric industries to keep up with the ‘anything, anywhere’ expectation of frictionless transactions, whether that’s consumer purchasing, service or engagement.
+HR plays a pivotal role in the digital transformation of an organization.
+Digitization is most predominant in customer-centric industries to keep up with the ‘anything, anywhere’ expectation of frictionless transactions, whether that’s consumer purchasing, service or engagement.

-Digitisation requires agility, transparency and an evolved mind and skillset to be successful in this new environment.
-And the skills required to build the systems are new, emerging and ever-evolving.
+Digitization requires agility, transparency, and an evolved mind and skillset to be successful in this new environment.
+And the skills required to build the systems are new, emerging, and ever-evolving.

 This transformation has led to the ‘skills for the future’ focus amidst much awareness of both employees and employers alike.
 46% of employees surveyed in ANZ mid-2020 said that they were self-funding their upskilling, whilst over 50% said that they believed it was the responsibility of their employer.

-Either way, upskilling and reskilling is high on the agenda to keep both relevant, and to retain good talent.
-Organisations that have a handle on current, in- demand and gaps in their skills ecosystem are able to plan the future with precision, and be ready to pivot.
+Either way, upskilling and reskilling are high on the agenda to keep both relevant, and to retain good talent.
+Organisations that have a handle on current, in-demand, and gaps in their skills ecosystem are able to plan the future with precision, and be ready to pivot.

-Whilst it’s been a refreshing change to see the evolution in the way people work; the rise of portfolio professionals and normalisation of gig and knowledge workers, for talent managers that has meant rethinking their tactics.
-Intelligent insight into the skills and capabilities of a workforce means the ability to manage and mobilise entire teams becomes quickly efficient and cost effective for the business, and valuable for employees.
+Whilst it’s been a refreshing change to see the evolution in the way people work; the rise of portfolio professionals and normalization of gig and knowledge workers, for talent managers that has meant rethinking their tactics.
+Intelligent insight into the skills and capabilities of a workforce means the ability to manage and mobilize entire teams becomes quickly efficient and cost-effective for the business and valuable for employees.